timschwab/cheatsheet/readme.md

     - from problem description - 3
     - from solution - 1
   - adds to json knowledge base and redis sets
+- update a snippet
+  - observe the delta and change the JSON and redis accordingly
+- delete a snippet
+  - when reading it, have a button that deletes it
+  - go through all the keywords in the snippet and remove it from the sets
+  - remove it from the JSON
 - install knowledge base
   - turn the json into the redis sets
 - edit settings